redhat-adsa/HowWeEnable/workshops/git_101/02-clone-commit-push-merge.md

 ## Branching

 It is a best practice to not commit code directly to the main (legacy master) branch.
 In order to void this we create a feature branch to work from with the `git branch` or `git checkout` command.
+There is a fantastic interactive training for branching at: [https://learngitbranching.js.org/](https://learngitbranching.js.org/)

 To create a branch and check it out (ie move to it as your working branch) you can do this with a single command `git checkout -b <branch-name>`.